-Number one on the list for keeping your lungs healthy is to not smoke.
+Number one on the list for keeping your lungs healthy is not smoking.

-If you’re interested in ways to quit, there are new methods to try, such as nicotine replacement therapy.
+If you’re interested in quitting, there are new methods, such as nicotine replacement therapy.
 You can also check out blogs for people trying to quit.
 Or join a support group, such as Quit Now: Freedom From Smoking, sponsored by the American Lung Association.

 Take care of your health

-- Get regular health checkups to know how your physical health is doing in general.
+- Get regular health checkups to know how your physical health is generally doing.

-- Eat a healthy diet, with a variety of fruits, vegetables, grains, and protein sources.
+- Eat a healthy diet with various fruits, vegetables, grains, and protein sources.

 - Get regular exercise.
 Exercise helps keep your lungs in good shape by making them work harder.

-The respiratory system with its millions of alveoli is a complex machine.
-But most of the time we don’t even think about it.
-We just breathe in and out in the normal course of our day.
+A respiratory system is a complex machine with millions of alveoli.
+But most of the time, we don’t even think about it.
+We breathe in and out in the typical course of our day.

-As you learn more about your lungs, or if you have a problem with your lungs, you may want to do some “maintenance” work to help your lungs function well.
+As you learn more about your lungs, or if you have a lung problem, you may want to do some “maintenance” work to help your lungs function well.
 Breathing exercises to increase lung capacity may be a good place to start.